React Native has become one of the most popular frameworks, and also the easiest to learn, to build elegant world-class mobile applications.

 Building native apps is a crucial skill that any developer would love to acquire since native applications are much more performant and responsive than the other web view apps that are actually web apps rendered inside a web view container in a mobile app on your device.

 This post will walk you through adding a dropdown list to your React Native project, and the final output of this post will look like something similar to the following

-The three steps adding a drop down will be as simple as:
+The three steps of adding a drop-down will be as simple as:

 - Second step: Import the react-native-material-dropdown into your component